joemarocco/BirdArrivals/README.md

 I don’t claim to be modeling continental-scale migration.
 I’m not asserting causation.
 I’m not producing publishable ecology.
-This is a local, personal study — one county, one climate station, a handful of species — built because I wanted to understand the place where I live a little bit better.
+This is a local, personal study; it focused on one county, one climate station, and a handful of species.
+I built it because I wanted to understand the place where I live a little bit better.